LinSchmitz/Factopia/README.md

 - Storing the data in a Supabase database
 - JavaScript
 - React
-- Deploy the app in Netlify.Vercel
+- Deploy the app in Netlify/Vercel

 ### Overview of the functions of the website